crowdfavorite-mirrors/wp-enable-media-replace/readme.txt

 If you want more control over the format used to display the time, you can use the format option, so `[file_modified id=870 format=Y-m-d]` would display the file modification date but not the time.
 The format string uses [standard PHP date() formatting tags](http://php.net/manual/en/function.date.php).

 == Changelog ==

+= 2.9.4 =
+* Bug fix for timezone changes in WordPress
+* Minor UI change to inform the user about what actually happens when replacing an image and using a new file name

 = 2.9.3 =
 * Added call to update_attached_file() which should purge changed files for various CDN and cache plugs.
 Thanks Dylan Barlett for the suggestion! (http://wordpress.org/support/topic/compatibility-with-w3-total-cache)